YuukiAsuna/-Finite-element-simulation-of-material-lamination-sequence/README.md

-# -Finite-element-simulation-of-material-lamination-sequence
-Model of MSR
+# Model For The artical.
+FEA simulation model of the Magnetically Shielded Rooms.
+More File Will be Uploaded when the artical accepted.
 # Anysis Electronics Suite 2021 is needed.